Este Haim On Burnout + Bolusing For Pizza

 “It’s being in a different time zone and not being able to sleep and then the stress of that and the cortisol in my blood making my blood sugar rise for no reason.
 Often, I won’t even know that I’m stressed out, and then I’ll see on my Dexcom that the arrow just goes straight up.”

-Having a CGM has been a game-changer for Este, not just because it allows her sisters to follow her glucose levels remotely, but also because of what it means to others living with T1D.
+Having a continuous glucose monitor (CGM) has been a game-changer for Este, not just because it allows her sisters to follow her blood glucose levels remotely, but also because of what it means to others living with T1D.

-“I think awareness is so important and that’s why I wear my Dexcom on my arm now because I have a way of showing people that I am a Type 1 diabetic… before I didn’t really have that.”
+“I think awareness is so important and that’s why I wear my Dexcom on my arm now because I have a way of showing people that I am a person with type 1 diabetes… before I didn’t really have that.”

 “I think something that I struggled with, something a lot of people with diabetes struggles with, is perfection.
 We were taught to look at high blood sugars as a failure.
 I think that leads to diabetes burnout because you’re constantly trying to be perfect.
 Mentally, there’s only so much of that you can take without feeling like a failure… And I think that’s been the majority of the reason that I burn out.
 I’m just like ‘F*ck it, fine, whatever.’”